Varsho HRs in 3rd straight, D-backs beat reeling Cubs 7-3

 Kelly (7-7), who is 5-0 in his past seven starts, allowed two runs and five hits in six innings after beating Chicago on Sunday.
 He struck out six and walked one, helping the Diamondbacks win for the fifth time in six games.

 The 32-year-old right-hander spent part of his childhood living in suburban Lake Forest.
-His father Tom was general manager of the Ritz-Carlton Chicago.
+His father, Tom, was general manager of the Ritz-Carlton Chicago.

+Kelly golfed at Lake Shore Country Club in Glencoe about 15 minutes from his old house and had “a good amount of” childhood friends at the game.

+“Those are all guys that I played baseball with, Little League, growing up,” he said.
+“To see how excited they are to see a guy that they grew up with pitching at Wrigley Field, especially when they’re huge Cubs fans and the feedback I get from them, it definitely is special.”

 Mills went five innings for Chicago, allowing two runs and three hits.